-- 1. Install pumps as per the manufacturer's recommendations, and the requirements of the Florida Building Code, Chapter 27.
+- 1. Install pumps as per the manufacturer's recommendations.
 Set pumps plumb and secure to a firm concrete base.
 There should be no strain or distortion on the pipe and fittings.
 Pipe and fittings should be supported to avoid placing undue strain on the pump.
 Steel pipe should be used on pumps 5 horsepower (hp) or larger whenever practical. - 2.
 Pumps must be installed in a manner to avoid loss of prime.
 Install suction line to prevent the accumulation of air pockets.
-All connections and reductions in suction pipe sizes should be designed to avoid causing air pockets and cavitation. - 3.
-Pumps must be located to facilitate service and ease of removal.
+All connections and reductions in suction pipe sizes should be designed to avoid causing air pockets and cavitation.

+3. Pumps must be located to facilitate service and ease of removal.
 Appropriate fittings should be provided to allow the pump to readily be primed, serviced, and disconnected.
 Provide an enclosure of adequate size and strength, with proper ventilation, to protect the pump from the elements (except residential systems).

-E. Low Voltage Wire Installation.
+E. Low voltage wire installation.

-- 1. Install low voltage wire (30 volts or less) with a minimum depth of cover of 12 inches (305 mm).
-Provide a sufficient length of wire at each connection to allow for thermal expansion/shrinkage.
-As a minimum, provide a 12-inch (305 mm) diameter loop at all splices and connections.
-Terminations at valves will have 24 inches (610 mm) minimum free wire. - 2.
+- 1. Install low voltage wire (less than 98 volts) with a minimum depth of cover of 12 inches (305 mm) where not installed directly under the mainline. - 2.
+Provide a sufficient length of wire at each connection to allow for thermal expansion/shrinkage. - 3.
+As a minimum, provide a 12-inch (305 mm) diameter loop at all splices and connections. - 4.
+Terminations at valves will have 24-inches (610 mm) minimum free wire. - 5.
 Install all above-ground wire runs and wire entries into buildings in electrical conduit.
-Provide common wires with a different color than the power wires (white shall be used for common wires).
-Connections are to be made using UL approved devices specifically designed for direct burial.
-All splices shall be enclosed within a valve box.